hzheni/DS4320_Project1/README.md

-# DS4320_Project1: Predicting California Wildfire Burn Area Using Causal, Temporal, and Weather Data
+# DS4320 Project1: Predicting California Wildfire Burn Area Using Causal, Temporal, and Weather Data

 ### Executive Summary

 This project focuses on predicting wildfire burn area in California using historic wildfire incident data from CAL FIRE.
-By integrating factors such as human activity, temporal features, and weather conditions, the project developes a relational database to organize wildfire records and conduct analysis.
+By integrating factors such as human activity, temporal features, and weather conditions, the project develops a relational database to organize wildfire records and conduct analysis.
 A predictive modeling pipeline is then applied to estimate wildfire size and identify the most influential drivers of fire severity.
 The repository includes the data acquisition and preprocessing code, links to the data in parquet format, supplemental materials, and the predictive modeling pipeline.
 Ultimately, the project aims to provide insights into the factors that contribute to wildfire size, helping inform public safety strategies for wildfire prevention and mitigation in California.

 ---
 # Project Details